Metropolitan Borough of Battersea

 Battersea was a civil parish and metropolitan borough in the County of London, England.
 In 1965, the borough was abolished and its area combined with parts of the Metropolitan Borough of Wandsworth to form the London Borough of Wandsworth.
 The borough was administered from Battersea Town Hall on Lavender Hill.
 That building is now Battersea Arts Centre.

-Ancient parish
+The local authority was Battersea Vestry until 1900 and then Battersea Borough Council until 1965.

+History

 As an ancient parish, Battersea was part of the hundred of Brixton and county of Surrey.
 It included the exclave of Penge.

-Parish in the Metropolis

 In 1855, under the Metropolis Management Act 1855, the civil responsibilities of the parish were passed to the Metropolitan Board of Works.
 The two parts of the parish were assigned to different districts by the act establishing the MBW: Battersea was included in the area of the Wandsworth District Board of Works and the hamlet of Penge in that of Lewisham District Board of Works.
 Penge became a civil parish in its own right in 1866.

-On 25 March 1888, a separate vestry was formed as a local authority for The parish of Saint Mary Battersea excluding Penge.
+On 25 March 1888, an administrtive vestry was formed as a local authority for 'The parish of Saint Mary Battersea excluding Penge'.
 In 1889, the Local Government Act 1888 reconstituted the area of the Metropolitan Board of Works as the County of London, and Battersea was transferred from Surrey to the new county.

-The population of the parish in 1896 was 165,115 and it had adopted the Public Libraries Act 1850 immediately upon obtaining local independence in 1888, with its own vestry.
-For electoral purposes, the parish was divided into four wards and had 120 elected vestrymen.

-Metropolitan borough

 In 1900, the London Government Act 1899 divided the County of London into twenty-eight metropolitan boroughs.
 The vestries and district boards were dissolved.
 The parish became the Metropolitan Borough of Battersea, with the borough council replacing the civil vestry.

+Geography

 The Metropolitan Borough included within its bounds Battersea, Battersea Park, Clapham Junction and parts of Wandsworth Common and Clapham Common.
+The area of the borough was 2163 acre.

+Governance

+Battersea Vestry

+The population of the parish in 1896 was 165,115 and it had adopted the Public Libraries Act 1850 immediately upon obtaining local independence in 1888, with its own vestry.
+For electoral purposes, the parish was divided into four wards and had 120 elected vestrymen.

+Battersea Borough Council